You have questions and we are here to answer them.

 - She will then perform a non-invasive traditional Chinese body examination where she will be able to diagnose your problem and determine which points are needed for your specific treatment.
 The procedure will be explained beforehand is you are unsure of this process.

 - Finally, Dr. Lisa will discuss the findings of your examination with you and the acupuncture treatment will begin.
-We can also setup a schedule for future treatment at this time if you would like to think it over or discuss with your family.
+We can also setup a schedule for future treatments at this time if you are busy, you would like to think it over or discuss it with your family.

-While no doctor will ever guarantee 100% recovery, acupuncture is an effective form of treatment in treating thousands of different problems.
+While no doctor will ever guarantee 100% recovery, acupuncture is an effective in treating thousands of different problems.
 Dr. Lisa has practice acupuncture for over forty years and strives to give you the best and most efficient treatment possible.